panva/openid-client/docs/classes/WWWAuthenticateChallengeError.md

 ***

-Thrown when a server responds with WWW-Authenticate challenges, typically because of expired tokens, or bad client authentication
+Thrown when a server responds with a parseable WWW-Authenticate challenges, typically because of expired tokens, or bad client authentication

 ## Example